cristianflorincojocaru/WAD-CINEMA-BOOKING-WEB-APP/README.md

 ## 📋 Overview

-CinemaWebApp is a full-stack cinema management and ticket booking system built as an academic project.
+**The Film Vault** is a full-stack cinema management and ticket booking system built as an academic project.
 It supports browsing movies, managing screenings, purchasing tickets, handling promotions, and administering cinema halls — all wrapped in a **cinematic dark-themed UI** with red accents and premium animations.

+The project repository is named `cinemawebapp`.

 ---